godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Exporting arrays
 ^^^^^^^^^^^^^^^^

-Exporting arrays works, but with an important caveat: While regular arrays are created local to every class instance, exported arrays are *shared* between all instances.
+Exporting arrays works, but with an important caveat: while regular arrays are created local to every class instance, exported arrays are *shared* between all instances.
 This means that editing them in one instance will cause them to change in all other instances.
 Exported arrays can have